1. What is different and special about this program?

 Any student who has graduated from an accredited undergraduate institution is eligible to apply.
 The Admissions Committee does focus on scientific research background in the admissions process.

-9. What are the areas of research of the Graduate Program faculty?
+9. What are the areas of research of the PhD program faculty?

 10. Is housing available for students?